ocoretech/CTF-workbook/VulnCommerce.md

                                 Flag 4 found by changing the hash value and the id number

 The fourth flag has been found with the help of changing the hash value.

+### **4. Social Engineering Attack**

 It also provides us with an email.
 Send an email to simon.boswell.osm86x8t@vulncommerce.co.uk with the login link.
 This will act as a social engineering attack.
 After few minuites you will get to see the name "Simon" in the login page.

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/0ed8236a-4a65-48fb-94b9-8ff8b106c635)